 The solution is quite simple: find a way to enter them into another conversion funnel.
 The easiest way is to send them a polite reminder email.
 Besides, today’s online world allows us to use remarketing.
 Such will also remind the lost visitor of the previously viewed product.
 It uses PPC, Facebook ads or any other remarketing system to regain them.
 Many companies prefer live chat to find out about the most frequent problems and help the customers through their journey on the website.
 One of the reasons people leave their cart and exit your site is because they find it hard to use and get stuck in the process.
 Live chat can help to solve the bugs and after making it easier to use, your abandonment rate will also drop.

 3. MAP YOUR BUYER’S JOURNEY

 The ultimate goal of a business is to understand customer behavior.
 This requires the comprehensive analysis of the journey and the funnel.
-How did they find the website, what were their actions leading to sale and how did they transform from a lead to a buyer?
+How did they find the website, what were their actions leading to a sale and how did they transform from a lead to a buyer?
 You also have to understand what content made them become leads.
 Create different types of contents for different types of customers and funnel areas.
-To make your life easier and bypass guesswork, there are several activity, mouse-movement and behavior tracker platforms.
-For example, Mouseflow and Capturly.
+To make your life easier and bypass guesswork, there are tools that let you track visitor activity.
+These include solutions such as mouse movement tracking, segment heatmaps, click heatmaps, funnel optimization and more.
 These online platforms provide a great and simple way to track customer pain points and to see where changes have to be made to better retain visitors throughout the process.